Developer Tools

 About this tool

-The cron expression explainer translates crontab schedules into plain English as you type: 0 9 * * 1-5 becomes 'At 9:00 AM, on Monday through Friday.'
-It handles the full standard 5-field syntax — wildcards, exact values, ranges, steps (*/15), lists, and named months and weekdays — plus one-click presets for the schedules everyone actually writes.
-A built-in syntax reference decodes each symbol.
+The cron expression tool works both ways.
+Explain mode translates crontab schedules into plain English as you type: 0 9 * * 1-5 becomes 'At 9:00 AM, on Monday through Friday.'
+It handles the full standard 5-field syntax, wildcards, exact values, ranges, steps (*/15), lists, and named months and weekdays, plus one-click presets and a syntax reference.
+Build mode is the reverse: pick a frequency (every N minutes, daily at a time, weekly on chosen days, monthly on a date) and it generates the correct expression with a live English preview and one-click copy, no memorizing field order.
 Cron's terseness is its trap: the fields are easy to transpose, day-of-month and day-of-week interact in a way almost nobody remembers, and a mistake means a job silently running at 3 AM daily instead of monthly.
-Reading your expression back in English before deploying it is the cheap insurance.
+Reading it back in English before deploying is the cheap insurance.

-Like everything on UtilityBase, the cron expression explainer runs entirely in your browser — nothing you enter is uploaded or stored on a server.
+Like most tools on UtilityBase, the cron expression explainer runs entirely in your browser.
+Nothing you enter is uploaded or stored on a server.
 It's free to use with no account required.
 Browse more developer tools here.

 Was this tool helpful?